nde-for-ts/nde-for-ts.github.io/_pages/tutorial.md

 Modeling complex, irregular time series is a critical challenge in knowledge discovery and data mining.
 This tutorial introduces Neural Differential Equations (NDEs)—a powerful paradigm for continuous-time deep learning that intrinsically handles the non-uniform sampling and missing values where traditional models falter.
 We provide a comprehensive review of the theory and practical application of the entire NDE family: Neural Ordinary (NODEs), Controlled (NCDEs), and Stochastic (NSDEs) Differential Equations.
 The tutorial emphasizes robustness and stability and culminates in a hands-on session where participants will use key open-source libraries to solve real-world tasks like interpolation and classification.
 Designed for AI researchers and practitioners, this tutorial equips attendees with essential tools for time series analysis.

-**Neural Differential Equations (NDEs)** provide a principled way to model these signals in continuous time, enabling:
-- Flexible handling of non-uniform sampling and missingness.
-- Rich latent dynamics modeling beyond discrete-step RNNs and Transformers.
-- Integration of domain knowledge through the structure of differential equations.

-**NDE for TS** curates:
-- **Tutorials** explaining the mathematical foundations and practical implementation.
-- **Surveys** of key papers, from the original NODE framework to recent NCDE/NSDE variants.
-- **Code examples** using PyTorch, `torchcde`, and `torchsde`, ready to run in Colab.
-- **Applications** across healthcare, industry, finance, and science.

 ---

 ## Learning Goals